josh-barback/Beiwe/beiwetools/README.md

 #### Study Attributes
 To ensure compatibility across formats, `configread` looks for all known study attributes, regardless of file format.
 Therefore, due to differences across configuration file formats, it is not unusual to see many missing values.

 Documented study attributes can be found in `study_settings.json` and `survey_settings.json`.
-Any undocumented attributes are logged whenever a `BeiweConfig` object is instantiated.
+Any undocumented attributes are logged when a configuration file is read into a `BeiweConfig` instance.

 #### Identifiers
 A `BeiweConfig` instance will attach identifiers to each Beiwe survey and question object.
 These correspond to the unique identifiers found in raw survey response data, and can be used to query the content of surveys and questions.